brookchuang1111/brookchuang1111.github.io/index.md

 Hello world!
 I'm Brook and per this blog name welcome to my inner ramblings. <br />
 <br />
-I write about what I've been learning in stats, math, trading, ect. <br />
+I write about anything I've been reading, learning in stats, math, trading, ect. <br />
-For fun check out my (soon to be written) poker and game theory notes. <br /><br />
+Warning: This blog serves as a personal notebook -- full of half-assed ideas, vibe code, and questionable logic.
+Proceed with caution. <br /><br />
 Thanks for visiting! <br />

 <br />